contre95/WhatsappStackFormatter/README.md

 # WhatsApp Cloudformation stack formatter

+Usually large enterprises have their own way of creating IAM Roles, Users, and Policies in the cloud but already predefined stacks come with these embedes in their IaC templates.
+This project removes any given IAM identity resource and dereference from the original resource replacing the resource with an already created one follwoing a predefined pattern for the pre-created resource name.

 This Python script formats the stack taken from [this website](https://developers.facebook.com/docs/whatsapp/changelog) so that it does not creates IAM resources but uses already existing ones instead.

+*(It works for other stacks as well but has not been thoroughly tested)*

 This scripts removes every IAM Resource created in the stack and aim to use the same stack with the following standard.